 If you’re feeling brave, book one of these most haunted places to stay in Arizona!
 One of which is extremely haunted, being the oldest in Arizona it’s of little surprise.

 Phoenix, aka the Valley due to its metropolitan city surrounded by mountains all around is a place full of ghost stories and legends going back generations.
 The most well-known story being at the Hotel San Carlos, the home to a grisly death that still haunts visitors to this day…

-Dowtown Tucson has its fair share of ghosts too, with over a dozen haunted hotspots that are well known, with countless others waiting to be discovered.
-The Old Pueblo as it’s also known, pulls ghost hunters in from all over the Grand Canyon State…
+Downtown Tucson has its fair share of ghosts too, with over a dozen haunted hotspots that are well known, with countless others waiting to be discovered.
+The Old Pueblo as it’s also known pulls ghost hunters in from all over the Grand Canyon State…